 1

-Select a protocol type.
+Select the applicable protocol type.

 Scenario 2

-Direction | Authorization | Priority | Protocol type | Port range | Authorization object |
+Direction | Policy | Priority | Protocol type | Port range | Authorization object |

-Inbound | Allow | 1 | Select a protocol type. | Specify a port range. | The CIDR block from which cloud computers can be accessed.
-Example: 192.168.1.1/32. |
+Inbound | Allow | 1 | Select the applicable protocol type. | Set an appropriate port range. | The IP address to allow access from, for example: 192.168.1.1/32. |

 Scenario 3